Accounting knowledge and concepts are very instrumental in the success of any value investment.

 By knowing the value of the stock you can then be assured that you are investing on a security that will earn you attractive returns.
 Most importantly, remember to buy the stock at a discounted price ( a margin of safety) such that if the security earns less than you expected you will still earn good returns on your investment.

-Accounting information has a great significance in the current business world.
+Accounting information and financial statement analysis has a great significance in the current business world.
 It gives important insight into a corporation’s current financial stance.

 It is a vital element since it provides essential financial position in the past, current and the future.
 It depicts how the company will perform in the near future.